EnergyModelsX/EnergyModelsHydrogen.jl/README.md

 ## Cite

-If you find `EnergyModelsBase` useful in your work, we kindly request that you cite the following [publication](https://doi.org/10.21105/joss.06619):
+If you find `EnergyModelsHydrogen` useful in your work, we kindly request that you cite the following [publication](https://doi.org/10.21105/joss.06619):

 ```bibtex
 @article{hellemo2024energymodelsx,